Turkey is here! Shop whole Thanksgiving birds and cuts. SHOP CORN & SOY FREE TURKEY.

 posted on

-Bear with me this week.
+Bear with me.
 I have a bunch of interesting turkey details to share with you.

-This year the turkeys will be on demand!
+Our turkeys are sold on demand!
 That means you order one when you need one.
-No preorders this year.
+No preorders.
+No hoops.

 Here are the basics - Our turkeys are a “white” breed, live on green pasture, and are naturally raised and processed.